 You must contact SPU immediately.
 If your financial circumstances have changed it may be possible to make a one-time change to the payment plan between October 1 and April 30 to avoid disconnection.
 Any changes in the plan are subject to SPU approval.
 If you do not make the payment or contact SPU before the payment is missed, your service may be disconnected.

 WHAT IF I CAN’T AGREE ON A PAYMENT PLAN WITH SPU?

 You have the right to appeal to the General Manager of SPU in writing within five business days of the dispute.
 If you and the General Manager cannot reach a mutually-agreed upon plan, you have the right to contact the Shakopee Public Utilities Commission board for further resolution.

 WHY DID I RECEIVE A DISCONNECT NOTICE BETWEEN OCTOBER 1 AND APRIL 30?

 This means you have either missed a payment on your established payment plan–or–you have not paid your previous month’s payment and you did not make arrangements for a payment plan.
-In either event, you should contact SPU immediately and discuss this situation with a Billing Clerk.
+In either event, you should contact SPU immediately and discuss this situation with a representative.
 You may be disconnected without further notice if you do not take action.